Frequency-Tagging/freq-tag/contributing.md

 - Create (first time only) or update the conda environment using `environment.yml`.
 - Use `pip` to install `freqtag` in the editable mode (first time only).
 - Make your changes.
-- Run tests, build docs.
+- Check test coverage, run tests, build docs.
 - Push to GitHub and open a PR.

 ## Creating/updating the conda environment